firelit/firelit-library/README.md

 ### Session

 Session management class which can use PHP's native session features or a database.
-You can get and set any variable name and it is dynamically saved (using magic getter and setter methods).
+You can get and set any property name to the session object and it is dynamically saved (using magic getter and setter methods).

-Note that if you are using PHP's native session support, the expiration of a session is controlled by the `session.gc_maxlifetime` parameter.
+Note that if you are using PHP's native session support (which is an option), the expiration of a session is controlled by the `session.gc_maxlifetime` parameter.

 Example usage:
 ```php